-- You can also update your mobile number and e-mail ID in the user profile details of the folio which may be used for sending future communication(s). - (ii) A person, whose name is recorded in the Register of Members or in the Register of Beneficial Owners maintained by the Depositories as on the cut-off date i.e. Wednesday, 23rd September, 2020 only shall be entitled to avail the facility of remote e-voting as well as voting at the AGM through e-voting. - (iii) The Chairman shall, at the AGM, at the end of discussion on the resolutions on which voting is to be held, allow voting with the assistance of the Scrutinizer, by use of e-voting for all those Members who are present at the AGM but have not cast their votes by availing remote e-voting facility. - (iv) In case of any query and/or grievance, in respect of voting by electronic means, Members may refer to the Help & Frequently Asked Questions (FAQs) and E-voting user manual available at the download section of https://evoting.karvy.com (KFintech Website) or at einward.ris@kfintech.com or and evoting@kfintech.com or phone no. 040-6716 2222 or call KFin's toll free No. 1-800-3454-001 for any further clarifications. - (v) The remote e-voting period shall commence on Friday, 25th September, 2020 (9.00 a.m.
-IST) and ends on Tuesday, 29th September, 2020 (5.00 p.m.
+- (i) You can also update your mobile number and e-mail ID in the user profile details of the folio which may be used for sending future communication(s). - (ii) A person, whose name is recorded in the Register of Members or in the Register of Beneficial Owners maintained by the Depositories as on the cut-off date i.e. Thursday, 9th September, 2021 only shall be entitled to avail the facility of remote e-voting as well as voting at the AGM through e-voting. - (iii) The Company has fixed Thursday, 9th September, 2021 as the 'Record Date' for determining entitlement of members to final dividend for the financial year ended 31st March, 2021, if approved at the AGM. - (iv) The Chairman shall, at the AGM, at the end of discussion on the resolutions on which voting

+- is to be held, allow voting with the assistance of the Scrutinizer, by use of e-voting for all those Members who are present at the AGM but have not cast their votes by availing remote e-voting facility. - (v) In case of any query and/or grievance, in respect of voting by electronic means, Members may refer to the Help & Frequently Asked Questions (FAQs) and E-voting user manual available at the download section of https://evoting.kfintech.com (KFintech Website) or at einward.ris@kfintech.com and evoting@kfintech.com or phone no. 040-6716 2222 or call KFin's toll free No. 1-800-3094-001 for any further clarifications. - (vi) The remote e-voting period shall commence on Saturday, 11th September, 2021 (9.00 a.m.
+IST) and ends on Wednesday, 15th September, 2021 (5.00 p.m.
 IST).
-During this period, Members of the Company holding shares either in physical form or in dematerialized form, as on the cutoff date of Wednesday, 23rd September, 2020, may cast their vote by remote e-voting.
+During this period, Members of the Company holding shares either in physical form or in dematerialized form, as on the cut-off date of Thursday, 9th September, 2021, may cast their vote by remote e-voting.
 The remote e-voting module shall be disabled by KFin Technologies Private Limited for voting thereafter.
 Once the vote on a resolution is cast by the Member, Member shall not be allowed to change it subsequently.
-Electronic voting shall not be allowed beyond the aforesaid date and time.

-- (vi) The voting rights of the Members shall be in proportion to their shares of the paid-up Equity Shares capital of the Company as on the cut-off date of Wednesday, 23rd September, 2020. - (vii) In case a person has become a Member of the Company after dispatch of the AGM Notice but on or before the cut-off date for e-voting i.e., Wednesday, 23rd September, 2020, or has registered his/her/its e-mail address after dispatch of the AGM Notice, he/she/it may obtain the User ID and Password in the manner as mentioned below: - (a) If the mobile number of the Member is registered against Folio No./DP ID Client ID, the Member may send SMS: MYEPWD <space> E-Voting Event Number+Folio No. or DP ID Client ID to 9212993399
+Electronic voting shall not be allowed beyond the aforesaid date and time. - (vii) The voting rights of the Members shall be in proportion to their shares of the paid-up Equity Shares capital of the Company as on the cut-off date of Thursday, 9th September, 2021. - (viii) In case a person has become a Member of the Company after dispatch of the AGM Notice but on or before the cut-off date for e-voting i.e., Thursday, 9th September, 2021, or has registered his/her/its e-mail address after dispatch of the AGM Notice, he/she/it may obtain the User ID and Password in the manner as mentioned below: - (a) If the mobile number of the Member is registered against Folio No./DP ID Client ID, the Member may send SMS: MYEPWD <space> E-Voting Event Number+Folio No. or DP ID Client ID to 9212993399

-Example for NSDL - MYEPWD <SPACE> IN12345612345678
+Example for NSDL - MYEPWD < SPACE>

+IN12345612345678

-Example for CDSL - MYEPWD <SPACE> 1402345612345678
+Example for CDSL - MYEPWD < SPACE> 1402345612345678

-Example for Physical- MYEPWD <SPACE> XXXX1234567890
+Example for Physical - MYEPWD < SPACE>

+XXXX1234567890